vlang/vab/README.md

 # Setup

-`vab` now has support for guiding and downloading it's dependencies automatically, except the Java 8 JDK.
+`vab` now has support for downloading it's dependencies automatically, except the Java 8 JDK.

 If you have nerves to let it try and figure things out automatically simply do:
 `vab install auto`